 In addition to its exemplary forest, this 88-acre preserve encompasses a lovely little ravine and a small wetland.
 This may be the Land Trust’s only preserve with a handsome-and wonderfully fragrant-wetland plant called “Sweet Flag” (Acorus calamus).
 Like Jack-in-the-Pulpit, Sweet Flag is in the Arum Family.
 The long, narrow leaves look like cattail, but have a crease up the middle.

 Birds typical of our hardwood forests, such as Wild Turkey, Ruffed Grouse, Pileated Woodpecker, Wood Pewee, Black-capped Chickadee, Wood Thrush, Rose-breasted Grosbeak, Ovenbird and several other warbler species make their home at the preserve, in addition to less common species like Black-billed Cuckoo and Winter Wren.
 Listen for this wren’s long, melodious, high-pitched song, especially in the vicinity of the small ravine.
-Cuckoos are more common during years when their favorite food-fuzzy caterpillars such as tent or gypsy moth caterpillars-are abundant.
+Cuckoos are more common during years when their favorite food-fuzzy caterpillars such as tent or spongy moth caterpillars-are abundant.

 The preserve also harbors the typical mammals of our region, as well as porcupine.
 And, of course, Red-backed Salamanders-probably our most common forest salamander-live at the preserve.
 These lungless salamanders live in damp areas, never in the water, and (unlike most salamanders) the female guards her eggs.

 As you hike the red trail through the meadow, you undoubtedly will notice the numerous anthills.
 These are home to the Allegheny Mound Ant, an important part of the preserve’s ecology.
 To keep the mounds exposed to full sun, the ants inject formic acid into the base of plants that would otherwise shade the mounds.
 These ants make among the largest and most complex mounds of any ant.
 A colony can persist for over 100 years.
 Allegheny Mound Ants can both sting and bite.
 Nevertheless, bears love to eat the larvae and eggs.

 Dr. Edward Grandt, well-known Elmira physician (now deceased), has found a quiet refuge in this majestic forest for many years.
 In 2003, he generously donated his land to the Finger Lakes Land Trust.
 His goals were simple – to protect it in perpetuity and to share it with the public.
-For years, he maintained trails and a small meadow with fine views to the south.
+For years, he maintained the trail system and a small scenic meadow.